McKnight Clinical Translational Research Scholarship in Cognitive Aging and Age-Related Memory Loss

 The McKnight scholars represent the best and brightest early career physician scientists, and their projects have been vetted and selected by the American Academy of Neurology’s Science Committee and three Donor Trustees of the McKnight Brain Research Foundation.

-The current McKnight scholars are engaged in interdisciplinary research projects that range from studies exploring the role of sleep in memory formation, to the impact of kidney disease on cognitive impairment and memory loss, to the correlation between hearing loss and scam susceptibility in older adults.
-Hailing from seven universities across the country, their interdisciplinary research projects are advancing the understanding of age-related cognitive decline and memory loss.
+The current McKnight scholars are engaged in interdisciplinary research projects that range from studies exploring the role of sleep in memory formation, to the impact of kidney disease on cognitive impairment and memory loss, and the correlation between hearing loss and scam susceptibility in older adults.
+Hailing from leading universities across the country, their interdisciplinary research projects are advancing the understanding of age-related cognitive decline and memory loss.

 Funding Guidelines